$86.59-$107.27 hourly / $15,009.20-$18,593.77 monthly / $180,110.40-$223,125.24 annual

-Develops, recommends, evaluates, and implements policies, rules, procedures, and standards designed to improve efficiency and effectiveness of provided services related to human resources operations and employer-employee relations.
+Develops, recommends, evaluates, and implements policies, rules, procedures, and standards designed to improve efficiency and effectiveness of provided services related to human resources operations.

 Establishes and implements short-range and long-range strategic goals for the assigned human resources operations; evaluates outcomes and makes required adjustments.

-Provides technical advice and guidance to District administrators on complex human resources operation matters.
+Provides technical advice and guidance to District executives and administrators on complex human resources operation matters.

 Confers with administrators, union representatives, employee representatives, employees, and representatives of public and private agencies concerning various human resources operation matters.